SydneyBioX/BIDCell/README.md

 - Postprocessing: ~ 30 mins

+## Contact us

+If you have any enquiries, especially about using BIDCell to segment cells in your data, please contact xiaohang.fu@sydney.edu.au.
+We are also happy to receive any suggestions and comments.

 ## Citation

 If BIDCell has assisted you with your work, please kindly cite our paper: